dome9/cloud-bots/README.md

 If you have configured Dome9 Continuous Compliance rulesets for your cloud account, the Dome9 Compliance Engine continuously scans  your cloud account (AWS,Azure,GCP) for rule violations, and issues alerts and reports for issues that are found.

-CloudBots provide autoremediation for these issues, in which you configure your cloud account to  trigger  specific remedial actions, using cloudbots, in response to specific compliance violations.
-The actions use the  cloudbots included here.
+CloudBots provide autoremediation for these issues, in which you configure your cloud account to  trigger  specific remedial actions, using CloudBots, in response to specific compliance violations.
+The actions use the  CloudBots included here.
 They are  typically  scripts, which perform actions on your cloud account.

-You can use the cloudbots without Dome9, using the same triggers, but sourced from your application (details for configuring this included).
+You can use the CloudBots without Dome9, using the same triggers, but sourced from your application (details for configuring this included).

 ## How does it work?